N-AO5/tech264-cloud-linux/linux/Linux_code_along/README.md

 ## New VM to run the app
-- create VM to run thr app
+- create VM to run the app

 ### Test your code before creating a script
 - do your sudo apt update and upgrade- do this to check that command wont ask for user input bc of a different image on a different VM